RESEARCH STARTER

 Potassium is a mineral found in many foods and supplements.
 Pure potassium is not seen in health food stores or pharmacies because it is a highly reactive metal that bursts into flames when exposed to water.
 The potassium that is eaten or taken as a supplement is composed of potassium atoms bound to other nonmetallic substances.

 Potassium is one of the major electrolytes in the body, along with sodium and chloride.
-Potassium and sodium work together like a molecular seesaw: When the level of one goes up, that of the other goes down.
+Potassium and sodium work in a reciprocal balance: When the level of one goes up, that of the other goes down.
 Together, the three dissolved minerals play an intimate chemical role in every function of the body.

 Requirements and Sources

 Potassium is an essential mineral obtained from many common foods.
 True potassium deficiencies, called hypokalemia, are rare except in cases of prolonged vomiting or diarrhea or with the use of diuretic drugs.
-However, in one sense, potassium deficiency is common when compared to the amount of sodium in the diet.
+However, in one sense, potassium intake is often inadequate relative to sodium intake.
 It is probably healthy to consume a minimum of five times as much potassium as sodium (and perhaps fifty to one hundred times as much), but the standard American diet contains twice as much sodium as potassium.
 Therefore, taking extra potassium may help balance the excess sodium consumed.

-Bananas, orange juice, potatoes, avocados, lima beans, cantaloupes, peaches, tomatoes, flounder, salmon, and cod all contain more than 300 milligrams (mg) of potassium per serving.
+Bananas, orange juice, potatoes, avocados, lima beans, cantaloupes, peaches, tomatoes, flounder, salmon, and cod all contain more than 300 milligrams (0.3 grams) of potassium per serving.
 Other good sources include chicken, meat, and various other fruits, vegetables, and fish.

-Over-the-counter potassium supplements typically contain 99 mg of potassium per tablet.
+Over-the-counter potassium supplements typically contain 99 milligrams (0.099 grams) of potassium per tablet.
 There is some evidence that, of the different forms of potassium supplements, potassium citrate may be most helpful for those with high blood pressure.

-Some research indicates that it is also important to get enough magnesium when taking potassium, and some evidence supports also taking extra vitamin B12.
+Some research indicates that it is also important to get enough magnesium when taking potassium, and limited evidence suggests that adequate magnesium intake may be beneficial; evidence for additional vitamin B12 supplementation is inconclusive.

 Therapeutic Dosages